Skip to main content

 Investment is the foundation of economic activity and a necessary prerequisite to innovation, growth of manufacturing and trade.

-In 1994, the CTI established the Investment Experts Group (IEG) to fulfill this task.
-The IEG produced the Non-Binding Investment Principles, which were endorsed by APEC Leaders in Jakarta in 1994.
+In 1994, the CTI established the Investment Experts’ Group (IEG) to fulfill this task. .
+The IEG developed the Non-Binding Investment Principles, which were endorsed by APEC leaders in Jakarta in 1994.
 As a CTI sub-forum, the IEG has worked to enhance liberalization and facilitation of investment, as well as strengthen member economies’ capacity building through economic and technical cooperation.

 Bearing in mind the goal of economic development and prosperity of people across the APEC region, the objectives of the IEG are as follows: